20541 - ADVANCED QUANTITATIVE METHODS FOR ASSET PRICING AND STRUCTURING

 Go to class group/s: 31

-Although these are not formal pre-requisites, a working knowledge of the key contents of the courses in Quantitative Finance and Derivatives I and of Financial Econometrics II are useful.
+Although these are not formal pre-requisites, a working knowledge of the key contents of quantitative finance and derivatives as well as of financial econometrics are useful.

-This course is designed to illustrate how multivariate techniques are applied to finance, with particular reference to the measurement and the pricing of multi-asset derivatives.
+This course is designed to illustrate how multivariate techniques are applied to finance, with particular reference to the practice of asset management under nonlinear multivariate dependencies and the measurement and the pricing of multi-asset derivatives.
 Market crashes and the resulting contagion effects have emphasized the limitations of linear correlations in capturing the dependence structure among asset returns for the purposes of: (1) assessing the risk of a financial institution; (2) pricing derivatives whose value depends on the interaction in the performance of different underlying assets.
 Hence, it is essential to learn how to model dependence beyond the correlation structure implied by multivariate normal distributions.
 A number of practical applications to the pricing of equity/credit derivatives, and to issues of structuring of complex derivative securities are provided.
 A few sessions are devoted to the practical implementation of models in MatLab.

 - The instability of correlations: multivariate GARCH and DCC Models and Markov Switching.